Updated: Feb 7, 2026

 | Dec 2025 | +11.8%* | +2.4%* | Partial month (Dec 23-31) |

 | *Partial month only (8 trading days).
-First full month: January 2026 (update posted February 7, 2026) | |||
+Track record begins December 23, 2025. | |||

 Performance calculated using time-weighted returns.
 Updated first Friday of each month.
-Current position: RBRK purchased at $67.51 (December 23, 2025), currently at $75.47 (+11.8% as of January 2, 2026).
+Current position: RBRK purchased at $67.51 (December 23, 2025), currently at $54.50 (-19.3% as of February 7, 2026).
+Thesis unchanged—volatility expected for category-creating companies in early public markets.

 ⚠️ New Track Record: Performance tracking begins December 2025.
 Professional investors require minimum 3-5 year track records to evaluate skill versus luck.
 This data is published for personal accountability only—creating a permanent record that cannot be revised with hindsight.
 Judge results over 10 years (target: 2035), not 1-2 months.